rafaelpadilla/DeepLearning-VDAO/README.md

 Or if you prefer, you can download the videos and annotations directly from [here](VDAO.md).
 The links just point to the official distribution.

+You can have a bunch of useful tools to play with VDAO database in the **[VDAO_Access Project](https://github.com/rafaelpadilla/DeepLearning-VDAO/tree/master/VDAO_Access)**.

 The images below show examples of **reference frames** (no object) and **target frames** (with objects to be detected).

 <!--- Showing examples of frames --->